amartin755/tcppump/README.md

     -p --pcap
         Short for --input=pcap
     -l N --loop=N
         Send all files/packets N times.
-Default: N = 1
+Default: N = 1.
+If N = 0, packets will be sent infinitely until ctrl+c is pressed.
     -d TIME --delay=TIME
         Packet transmission is delayed TIME.Resolution depends on -t parameter.
-Default is microseconds.
+Default is no delay.
     -t RESOLUTION --resolution=RESOLUTION
         Resolution of transmission time.
-This affects -d parameter as well as all timestamps in script files Possible values are 'u'= microseconds (default), 'm'= milliseconds and 's'= seconds --interactive[=KEYLIST]
+This affects -d parameter as well as all timestamps in script files.
+        Possible values are 'u'= microseconds, 'm'= milliseconds(default), 'c'= centiseconds and 's'= seconds --interactive[=KEYLIST]
         Enable interactive mode (EXPERIMENTAL).
 In interactive mode no packets are sent automatically.
         Instead the packets are bound to keys and only sent when the corresponding key is pressed.
 The default implementation binds the first 10 packets to the keys 1, 2, ...
 0.
-    --write-to-pcap=OUTFILE
+    -o OUTFILE --write-to-file=OUTFILE
-        Write generated packets to pcap file OUTFILE.
+        Write generated packets to pcap file OUTFILE instead of sending them to the network.
     --dissect
         Prints the dissected content of sent packets as known from tcpdump.

 ### Examples